 You can scan a document using an iPad app and then drop your photo or scan it into a document.

 Equally as easy, you can add an existing image from your hard drive.

 For authors working with paperback covers, it is easy to drop in a high-resolution cover image, make your adjustments, and then export directly to pdf.

 One minor image feature missing in Pages compared to Word is adding a hyperlink to an image.

 You would probably rarely need to do this.
 But if you do, there is this workaround on Apple Discussions.
 It works by simply overlaying a text box and then making it invisible.

-One other big plus for Pages for authors is that you can export directly to epub without the hassle of converting your file in another program.
+One other big plus for Pages vs Word is that authors can export directly to epub without the hassle of converting the file in another program.